Writing on the Wild Edges of the World: A Creative Pilgrimage & Retreat in Ireland

 If you still have questions please get in touch by email.

 When you register you are making a commitment both to yourself as well as to us and the community that forms.
-We limit participants to a small intimate group.
+We limit participants to a small intimate group, so dropping out affects the group experience and us as small business owners.
 We know sometimes life intervenes and cancellations happen.
 Please be clear on our cancellation policy.
+We are not able to refund the deposit which holds your space, there are no exceptions.
 But also please be clear on your commitment to this experience.

 - There are no refunds of the final payment after these due dates.
 Please purchase travel insurance to protect against emergency situations.